IAA-InvCodes/G-MILOS/README.md

 ## Compilation

-The code needs to be compiled on the target machine.
+The code have to be compiled on the target machine.
 To do that, run the command 'make' in the directory where the source code is located.

 There are two environment variables you must define in the shell, namely CUDA_PATH and SMS.
 The first one contains the path of the CUDA Toolkit and the second gives the CUDA compatibility with which the code will be compiled (this value must be known from the graphics card architecture).
 Here is an example how to create the two environment variables using a bash command console.
 To make these variables permanent, add them to your ~/.bashrc file.